lluque42/fdf/README.md

     several transformations when rendering).

 * Vertex color is supported for .fdf map files if an altitude value is followed by ",0xhhhhhh" where h are hexadecimal digits representing RGB values.
 This is transformed to the 8 bits per channel RGBA color model format supported by MLX42 library as 0xhhhhhhFF (channel alpha value does not come from the .fdf file and is always considered 0xFF).

 ### Data structures
     * Array of two matrices resulting from loading the .fdf map file.
 The first matrix contains altitude values (Z axis) while the second matrix contains color values (255 if map has no color info).
 The column and row in each matrix represents the X, Y coordinates.
-It was decided to adopt the following conventions:
-        * The first value at the first line of the file corresponds to the element 0,0.
-That is, position (i, j) in a m x n matrix, where m is the number of rows and n the number of columns.
-This i, j pair matches spatial coordinates as X = ???
-Y = ???.
-        * The last value at the first line of the file corresponds to the element ???.
-That is, same ??? position, hence same ??? coordinate, but ??? position and ??? coordinate.
-        * When rendering, it will be used the right-handed convention for drawing XYZ axis, which implies:
-            * Cordinate system origin (x, y) (0, 0) is represented by the ???
-            matrix element.
-            * As row position increases from 0 to ???, ??? coordinate increases
-            in the positive direction.
-            * As column position  increases from 0 to ???, ??? coordinate
-            increases in the positive direction.

 ## Program's internal working
 ### Core functions callings